 i.
 IBUs shall report the details of the OTC foreign exchange, interest rate and credit derivative transactions, both inter-bank and client, to the trade reporting platform of Clearing Corporation of India Limited (CCIL).
-For this purpose, IBUs shall follow the instructions issued by the Reserve Bank of India vide its circular on Reporting Platform for OTC Derivatives - Transactions undertaken by IFSC Banking Units and non-deliverable derivative contracts (involving Rupee or otherwise) dated May 18,2020.17 ii.
-IBUs shall also send the soft copy of the data being reported by them to CCIL to ibu-reports@ifsca.gov.in.
+For this purpose, IBUs shall follow the instructions issued by the Reserve Bank of India vide its circular on Reporting Platform for OTC Derivatives - Transactions undertaken by IFSC Banking Units and non-deliverable derivative contracts (involving Rupee or otherwise) dated May 18,2020.21

-16 The exchange of IM is not required if either the IFSCA Covered Entity or the counterparty does not exceed the threshold during the phase-in date.
+20 The exchange of IM is not required if either the IFSCA Covered Entity or the counterparty does not exceed the threshold during the phase-in date.